piquelab/QuASAR/README.md

 library('QuASAR')
 ```

-Installing R packages from GitHub within an R session has sometimes problems.
+Installing R packages from GitHub within an R session has problems sometimes.
 Alternatively, you can clone/fork this repository then and then build the package:

 ```C
 git clone git@github.com:piquelab/QuASAR.git